YosysHQ/yosys/passes/pmgen/README.md

 The first argument to `slice` is the local variable name used to identify the slice.
 The second argument is the number of slices that should be created for this cell.
-The `set` statement can be used to copy that index indo a state variable so that later matches and/or code blocks can refer to it.
+The `set` statement can be used to copy that index into a state variable so that later matches and/or code blocks can refer to it.

 A similar mechanism is "choices", where a list of options is given as